Voronoi-Studios/GridWave/docs/Core/Nodes/3_TileSet.md

 ### Prop TileSet
 <img class="node" src="https://github.com/Voronoi-Studios/GridWave/raw/main/docs/Images/Nodes/PropTileSet.png" alt="PropTileSet" />

-RuleSet wise same as MultiTileSet, but takes a Prop as input, allows for exports.
+Same as MultiTileSet, but takes a Prop as input, allows for exports.
 This can be used for all sorts of shenanigans, like using a union prop to combine buildings with unique interiors.

 ---